resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 ## e-Waybill Settings

 - **Enable e-Waybill Features**
-If e-waybill is applicable to enable the e-Waybill Features.
+Enable this setting to avail e-Waybill Features like generating e-Waybill, Update Transporter & Vehicle Information, and extend the validity of e-Waybill.

 - **Enable e-Waybill Generation from Delivery Note**:
 Do you want to generate an e-Waybill from the delivery note?
-Do you transfer goods for Job Work or to your different warehouse?
-You should enable e-Waybill generation from Delivery Note if you use these features.
+Do you want to transfer goods for Job Work or to your different warehouse?
+Enable "e-Waybill generation from Delivery Note" to start generating e-Waybills from Delivery Note.

 ::: tip
 You should ideally generate an e-Waybill from the sales invoice. e-Waybill generation from delivery notes should be restricted only to the movement of goods without an Invoice (Say, for Job Work or Transfer of goods to different warehouses)
 :::

+- **Enable e-Waybill Generation from Purchase Invoice** Enable this setting to generate e-Waybill from Purchase Invoice.
+Businesses are generally required togenerate e-Waybills for Purchases involving the movement of goods to ensure compliance, transparency and accurate taxation.

 - **Invoice Value Threshold for e-Waybill Generation**
-It's set to 50,000 by default, but you can change it as per applicable laws or ensure tighter internal controls.
+As per the CGST Rules, the limit is Rs.50,000 which is set by default.
+But it may very state wise so, you can configure it as per applicable laws or ensure tighter internal controls.
 Applicability of e-Waybill for Sales Invoice is checked based on this setting.

 ![e-Waybill Settings](./assets/e_waybill_settings.png)